conceptcartography/conceptcartography/docs/concepts/sexist-values.md

 ## 📖 Definitions

 > "ideologies that support unfair social hierarchies by legitimizing male domination of cisgender women and other “weaker” genders ...
 I argue that sexist values and gender norms are illegitimate in reproductive medicine because they undermine epistemic autonomy and enable epistemic oppression."
-(ChoGlueck, 2023, p.
-316)
+(ChoGlueck 2023, 316)

 ## 💡 Examples